mckoh/coding-book/docs_source/exercise/debugging.md

 This is, what you will learn in this exercise:

-* Runtime assertion.
+* Working with runtime assertion.
-* Raising of errors.
+* Working with error raises.
-* Using try-except clauses
+* Using try-except clauses.

 ## Scenario